-Even if you’re living in a tiny apartment, you can still find a sofa that’s stylish, comfortable, and, most importantly, fits even the smallest of spaces.
-Gone are the days when apartment dwellers needed to sacrifice style, quality, and seating capacity due to limited space.
+Gone are the days when apartment dwellers need to sacrifice style, quality, and comfortable seating capacity due to limited space.
 Furniture manufacturers and retailers have responded with a variety of small, comfy sofas that make the most of your square footage.

 Choosing couches for small apartments, and decorating limited spaces in general, can be challenging, but with a little imagination and some unique space-saving solutions, you can create a cozy and inviting home you’ll love living in.

 Although some apartment dwellers may opt for loveseats, a loveseat generally has just two seat cushions, while apartment-size sofas have three.
 A standard-size three-seat sofa usually measures about 35 inches deep by 84 inches wide.
 While apartment-size sofa dimensions can vary, most measure between 68 and 80 inches wide, with a few-inch reduction in depth.